 He and his supervisor were an effective team, closing project after project, which made him believe he had a good career going on in the company.

-Until one day, a shocking news broke out of the office.
+Until one day, shocking news broke out of the office.

-One of the vice presidents discovered that his supervisor was putting up his own web development firm, and has been stealing clients away from the company.
+One of the vice presidents discovered that his supervisor was putting up his own web development firm, and had been stealing clients away from the company.

 Slowly, Michael began to understand why sometimes, they’d meet clients on weekends.
 And why his supervisor would look very nervous when he’s working on their projects while the big bosses are around.

 His supervisor admitted to the deed and was immediately fired.
-The next day, the HR department told him that he also had to go, regardless if he was innocent or not, because the company couldn’t afford to take the risk.
+The next day, the HR department told him that he also had to go, regardless of whether he was innocent or not because the company couldn’t afford to take the risk.